Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

 \subsection{Algebraic quantum groups}

 The analytical theory of locally compact quantum groups simplifies considerably if one restricts attention to examples that are essentially determined algebraically.
-More specifically, this is the case for the class of \emph{algebraic quantum group} in the sense of van Daele \cite{vDadvances}.
-The concept of an algebraic quantum group is a variant of the notion of a regular multiplier Hopf algebra with integrals, taking into account $ * $-structures.
+This is the case for the class of \emph{algebraic quantum group} in the sense of van Daele \cite{vDadvances}.
+The concept of an algebraic quantum group is a variant of the notion of a regular multiplier Hopf algebra with integrals in which one adds $ * $-structures.